Gardening Plants & Flowers Herbs

 Soil

-A well-draining sandy or loamy soil is best for rosemary.
-It doesn’t grow well in heavy clay and wet soils.
-A slightly acidic to neutral soil pH is ideal (6.0 to 7.0).
+Use sandy or loamy soil for rosemary.
+The plant is easy to grow when planted in well-draining soil and it can get root rot in overly wet or cold soil.
+A slightly acidic to neutral soil pH is ideal.

 Water

-Rosemary is quite drought-tolerant once the plant is established, and it’s better to water sparingly rather than overwater them.
+Rosemary is quite drought-tolerant once established, and it’s better to water sparingly rather than overwater them.
 Allow the top few inches of soil to dry out between waterings, and then water so that the soil is evenly moist but not soggy.

 Temperature and Humidity